FileWave Anywhere Help Menus

 How

-- Pick the appropriate FileWave inventory that matches your column head
+- Choose the FileWave inventory field that matches the column heading.

 Group Navigation (Devices View)